 Best Hiking Shoes for Day Hikes

-If you’re looking for lightweight shoes for day hikes, you can’t go wrong with the Salomon X Raise GORE-TEX Hiking Shoes (men’s; women’s).
-The slip-on style with quick-release laces makes it easy to pull on these shoes at the campsite or on the trail.
+If you’re looking for lightweight shoes for day hikes, you can’t go wrong with the Salomon X Ultra 4 Hiking Shoes.
+The quick-release laces makes them easy to pull on and off at the campsite or on the trail.
+Plus, Salomon’s iconic Contagrip MA outsole holds fast to all kinds of terrain—even when slippery or wet.
+This puts you in the driver’s seat, especially on treacherous descents.

 Price: 0.00$